 ‘Coupon for 15% off’ , ‘buy the second at half price’, ‘buy three for the price of two’.
 We are all familiar with the promotional campaigns of FMCG (Fast Moving Consumer Goods) players to attract new customers, to launch new products or just to give turnover a boost.
 However, what is often a logical step for Sales and Marketing to be able to achieve their goals, does create a lot of logistical challenges for the Supply Chain colleagues.

 The demand planning process, for example, can be messed up quite significantly by sales promotions.
 If the promotion planning process is not properly managed, there is a risk of a negative effect on the total turnover which, of course can’t be the intention.
-To ensure that sales promotions deliver added value, it’s necessary that the impact of the promotion on the whole organization is understood well, that there’s a process in place to
+To ensure that sales promotions deliver added value, it’s necessary that the impact of the promotion on the whole organization is understood well, that there’s a process in place to handle the volume and the financial impact and that a well-integrated demand planning tool is available.

 The promotional impact